The Dena Tape

 The Dena Tape is the debut mixtape by American rapper Hodgy Beats.
 It was self-released on July 7, 2009.
-It is also the first solo project from any Odd Future member, with its only predecessor being Radical (mixtape).
+It is also the first solo project from any Odd Future member, with its only predecessor being The Odd Future Tape.
 It stood as the only solo project from Hodgy Beats until three years later, when he released Untitled in early 2012.